 A water pressure booster pump can help, especially if the water pressure on the top floor of your home seems lower than on the ground floor.
 Booster pumps are motors that increase the flow of water throughout your home.

 If you have low water pressure problems, you can try to fix the problem on your own.
-However, issues of pipe corrosion, major blockages or major water leaks are all problems better left to professional plumbers.
+However, issues of pipe corrosion, major blockages and major water leaks are all problems better left to a professional plumber.

 Have a plumbing or water pressure problem?
 Call Go Green Express Home Services today at 845-237-2291 to schedule an appointment.
 Based in Newburgh, New York, we serve Orange, Dutchess, Ulster, and Putnam Counties.